microshare/microshare.github.io/docs/2/technical/microshare-platform/views-guide.md

     {"$match": {"recType": "io.microshare.demo.sensor.temprature"}}
   ]
 {% endhighlight %}
-For more criteria of search, just add them in the $match elements
+For more criteria of search, just add them in the $match elements.
 {% highlight JSON %}
 [
   {